element

 The BIRD Report offers a national, trauma-informed and strengths-based training package and collection of resources, which are aligned with the National Strategy to Prevent and Respond to Child Sexual Abuse 2021-2030.
 The Report examines current approaches, literature, legislation and relevant training across Australia and has formulated key understandings and insights to guide the development of the training package and resources.
 The BIRD Report emphasises content to be covered in training, as well as locations where the training may be established for user testing sites.

-Responses to Aboriginal and Torres Strait Islander child sexual abuse must be led by Aboriginal and Torres Strait Islander peoples.
-In Australia, settler-colonial racism, white privilege and white-Western bias have driven interventions and responses to child sexual abuse in our communities.
-This has exacerbated the trauma and marginalisation experienced by our communities and has not improved child safety.
 Our decolonised approach centres on Aboriginal and Torres Strait Islander worldviews and narratives.
-Before invasion, Aboriginal and Torres Strait Islander people operated under different legal systems, including lore and law.
+Before invasion, Aboriginal and Torres Strait Islander peoples operated under different legal systems, including lore and law.
 These culturally diverse and sophisticated systems managed conflict, child protection and human relations.
-These systems also carefully managed child safety and wellbeing, including kinship structures that protected, educated and collectively cared for children.
+These systems also carefully managed child safety and wellbeing, including kinship structures that protected, educated, and collectively cared for children.
 These systems are still operational in many Aboriginal and Torres Strait Islander communities.
 We acknowledge that colonialism has fractured these systems in many Aboriginal and Torres Strait Islander communities.

 The key understandings, insights and recommendations from these research findings have informed the development of the BIRD Report, training package and resources.